gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 **Best Suited**: Internally Developed & Deployed Software

-Using [NuGet][nuget] as the packaging and versioning shell, it is similar to an installer, only driven by [PowerShell][powershell], meaning infinite flexibility in how the software is to be deployed.
-PowerShell has already great support for configuring Windows Services, IIS Web Applications, Scheduled Tasks, SQL Server, and more.
+Octopus uses [NuGet][nuget] as the packaging and versioning shell.
+It is similar to an installer, only driven by [PowerShell][powershell], meaning infinite flexibility in how the software is to be deployed.
+PowerShell already has a great support for configuring Windows Services, IIS Web Applications, Scheduled Tasks, SQL Server, and more.

 For internally developed and distributed software (i.e. for a company running home-grown software solutions) this is a perfect release management vehicle.
 Packages are versioned and pushed to a shared NuGet feed (e.g. a network share), from where [Octopus Deploy][octopus] can release and deploy each package into the appropriate environment.